 This work will be presented at the ECMFA’17 (European Conference on Modeling Foundations and Applications) as the result of a collaboration between Abel Gómez, Xabier Mendialdua, Gábor Bergmann, Csaba Debreceni, Antonio Garmendia, Dimitrios S. Kolovos, Juan de Lara, Salvador Trujillo and myself.

 The full paper is available here.
-You can also just keep reading for the full text.
+You can also just keep reading for the full text or watch the slides we used during the presentation

 1. Why Scalable Modeling: the Ikerlan Scenario